 Keystone Resort provides a handy map of their ski trails here.

 Equipment rentals are available on the resort with pickup conveniently located by the lifts.
 They rent skis, boards, and poles through rentskis.com.

 Take a Ski Class

-Keystone Resorts offers all kinds of classes — private or group, child or adult — just about every combination you can think of is covered.
-If you will be there multiple weeks, you can even sign the kiddos up for a skiing program like the Kroozers for accelerated skill development.
+Keystone Resorts offers all kinds of classes — private or group, child or adult — in just about every combination you can think of.
+If you will be there for multiple weeks, you can even sign the kiddos up for a skiing program like the Kroozers for accelerated skill development.

 You can get more information on Keystone Resort’s class offerings here.

 Visiting a ski resort without actually skiing is more common than you’d think!
 If hitting the slopes isn’t your thing — no worries!
 Keystone Resort has you covered!
 Here are some non-ski activities at Keystone Resort:

 - Snowshoeing at the Keystone Nordic Center